NextronSystems/thor-util-manual/usage/upgrade-and-updates.rst

 To retrieve the newest and untested signatures you can use the ``thor-util.exe update --sigdev`` flag.

-The reset the signature set to the latest stable version use ``thor-util.exe update --force``. (retrieve the stable set and enforce the download even if the current set is newer)
+To reset the signature set to the latest stable version use ``thor-util.exe update --force``. (retrieve the stable set and enforce the download even if the current set is newer)

 Update Server Information
 -------------------------